 If this goal doesn’t mean anything to you deep down, then you’re not going to have much incentive for wanting to achieve it.
 You can then make a solid plan to achieve your goals, and look at them each day to remember why you’re doing what you’re doing.

-Write them down and put them places you will see them regularly.
+Write them down and put them in places you will see them regularly.
 Keep them in the forefront of your mind and feel all of the feelings as you do so.
 What does it feel like to have achieved your goals?
 Picture it in all of its glorious details!

 3. Take Precautions To Protect Yourself

 If you want to ensure financial freedom is in your future, you’re going to need to take precautions to protect yourself.
-For example, this means making sure you have an emergency fund to avoid getting into debt, as well as make sure you’re prepared for anything that could happen (what would you do if you lost your job?).
+For example, this means making sure you have an emergency fund to avoid getting into debt, as well as making sure you’re prepared for anything that could happen (what would you do if you lost your job?).

 You should also make sure you have things in place, like home insurance and life insurance to protect from the worst happening.
 If you’re asking how does life insurance work?
 Then make sure you do your research and figure out if it’s something you need.
 Those with dependents will find life insurance useful, even if it’s just for peace of mind.